instacart/truetime-android/README.md

 * Provide a default cache implementation (probably using the non-android version of [DataStore](https://developer.android.com/topic/libraries/architecture/datastore#kts))
 * ?
 Provide example of using this with a Database like Realm

-- [ ] BootCompletedBroadcastReceiver
+- [ ] BootCompletedBroadcastReceiver sample

 Everytime a device is rebooted, the Truetime info is invalid.
-Provide a helpful broadcast receiver that clears any old TrueTime values.
+Previous libraries included an actual `BroadcastReceiver` but this is better handled by the application than the library.
+For safe measure, I'll include an example of how this can be done in case folks are curious.

 - [ ] Utilize all ntp pool addresses from `TrueTimeParameters.ntpHostPool`